hashicorp/terraform/website/docs/provisioners/connection.html.markdown

 * `insecure` - Set to `true` to not validate the HTTPS certificate chain.

+* `tls_server_name` - Set to override the server name that is used when verifying the server certificate.

 * `cacert` - The CA certificate to validate against.

 <a id="bastion"></a>